The new Whistleblowers Protection Act finally introduced in Poland

 Criminal sanctions

-The newest draft bill of Act on Whistleblowers Protection introduces lighter criminal liability sanctions for violating of law, e.g.:
+The Whistleblower Protection Act introduces criminal liability sanctions for violating the law, e.g.:

-• failure to establish an internal procedure or incorrect establishment of a procedure – a fine (initially – imprisonment up to 3 years)
+• failure to establish an internal procedure or incorrect establishment of a procedure – a fine,

-• committing retaliatory actions – imprisonment up to 2 years (initially – 3 years imprisonment)
+• committing retaliatory actions – fine, restriction of liberty up to 2 years, imprisonment up to 2 years,

-• obstructing or attempting to obstruct reporting or public disclosure – a fine or restriction of liberty (initially – even imprisonment up to 3 years).
+• obstructing or attempting to obstruct reporting or public disclosure – a fine from 500 PLN to 1.080.000 PLN, restriction of liberty up to 2 years, imprisonment up to 1 year.

 What is the penalty for failure to implement whistleblower procedures?